 - if the product does not conform to an express manufacturer warranty.

 Injuries caused by defective products can affect more than just the victim.
-When a dangerous product causes a death or a serious, permanent injury, family members are impacted by their loved one’s pain, struggles, and medical treatment.
+When a dangerous product causes death or a serious, permanent injury, family members are impacted by their loved one’s pain, struggles, and medical treatment.

 Roundup, a widely used glyphosate-based herbicide, has been found to cause cancer.
 The product originally produced by Monsanto, which is now owned by the parent company, Bayer, is broadly distributed for commercial use and to the general public.
 Its product warning label only includes precautions about its toxicity due to immediate exposure or ingestion.
 However, the use of this product has been found to cause non-Hodgkin lymphoma (aka non-Hodgkin’s lymphoma or NHL), and some large-scale businesses throughout the country have stopped selling the product.

 Now, Roundup weed killer is at the center of thousands of lawsuits in the United States.
-Juries have found that Monsanto mislead and endangered the public.
+Juries have found that Monsanto misleads and endangered the public.
 Many people filing suit have had jobs where they are using this carcinogenic product extensively.
 There are others that used Roundup on their personal property for an extended number of years and, through this repeated exposure, have developed non-Hodgkin lymphoma.
 Non-Hodgkin lymphoma is a type of cancer that affects the lymph nodes in the body and can cause debilitating problems and sometimes result in death.